awslabs/gui-installer-for-sap-abap-sdk/README.md

 Latest: [/awslabs/sdk_installer.prog.abap](https://github.com/awslabs/gui-installer-for-abap-sdk/blob/main/src/%23awslabs%23sdk_installer.prog.abap)

-This project is about creating a standalone SAP ABAP report for streamlining the installation and maintenance of the [AWS SDK for SAP ABAP](https://docs.aws.amazon.com/sdk-for-sapabap/latest/developer-guide/home.html), which can be installed to compatible ABAP-based system via simply <b>copying & pasting</b> the latest version of the report into a self-created report on a user's SAP system.
+This project is about creating a standalone SAP ABAP report for streamlining the installation and maintenance of the [AWS SDK for SAP ABAP](https://docs.aws.amazon.com/sdk-for-sapabap/latest/developer-guide/home.html).
+In order to provide a plug 'n' play experience, the report was designed to be installed on compatible ABAP-based system via simply <b>copying & pasting</b> the latest version into a corresponding report on a user's SAP system.
 The report offers a graphical user interface and automation functions, which help with:

 - Downloading the required Amazon root certificates from [Amazon trust services](https://www.amazontrust.com/repository/) and adding them to STRUST
 - Downloading the AWS SDK for SAP ABAP [zip](https://sdk-for-sapabap.aws.amazon.com/awsSdkSapabapV1/release/abapsdk-LATEST.zip) files